 In September 1973, the Charter was received from the State.
 A director, two direct teaching staff and a social worker (who doubled as a van driver) were the first Waves employees.
 Six people attended the first day of operation.

 - Adult Day Services–both Center-based Day Program in Fairview and Franklin and a Community Transitions Program in Franklin– serve more than 50 individuals every weekday.

-- The Adult Residential Program, which includes the Semi-independent Living Program, operates eight homes and four apartments in Fairview and Franklin and currently provides around-the-clock support and services for twenty-seven individuals.
+- The Adult Residential Program, which includes the Semi-independent Living Program, operates eight homes and four apartments in Fairview and Franklin and currently provides around-the-clock support and services for 27 individuals.

-- The Employment Program that includes vocational training, job placement and job follow-along and support.
+- The Employment Program that includes vocational training, job placement, and job follow-along and support.

-- Waves Recycling Program gives full-time employment to two individuals with disabilities and provides recycling pick-up for more than 50 businesses in Franklin, Cool Springs and Brentwood.
+- The Waves Office Recycling Program that gives full-time employment to two individuals with disabilities and provides recycling pick-up for 80 businesses in Franklin, Cool Springs, and Brentwood.